-(B) the availability of public benefits not constitute an incentive for immigration to the United States.
+(B) the availability of public benefits not constitute

 (3) Despite the principle of self-sufficiency, aliens have been applying for and receiving public benefits from Federal, State, and local governments at increasing rates.

 (4) Current eligibility rules for public assistance and unenforceable financial support agreements have proved wholly incapable of assuring that individual aliens not burden the public benefits system.